The city of Tainan lies along the southeastern coast of the island nation of Taiwan. The city stands as one of Taiwan’s historical centers.

 The temple was initially accompanied by a school dedicated to Confucian thought, and the soothing, well-maintained grounds pay respect to this history.
-Many visitors and locals come simply to enjoy these natural surroundings.
+Many visitors and locals come to enjoy these natural surroundings.

 But, I recommend you spend some time inside as well.
-The inner temple offers a perfect background for taking pictures or enjoying a lunch with friends.
+The inner temple offers a perfect background for taking pictures or enjoying lunch with friends.